drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-sql-stored-proc-reaction/_index.md

 - [Drasi CLI](/reference/command-line-interface/)

 ## Supported Database Clients
 The StoredProc Reaction uses [knex](https://knexjs.org/) underneath the hood to call the Stored Procedures.
-You can specify the type of database that you wish to connect to in the `DatabaseClient` field in your Reaction YAML file.
+You can specify the type of database that you wish to connect to in the `databaseClient` field in your Reaction YAML file.
 Currently, we support the following types:
 - PostgreSQL (pg)
 - MySQL (mysql)
 - Microsoft SQL (mssql)